davidc6/exploring_rust/rust-notes/lifetimes.md

 ## Example 1 - String slicer

+Str slicer takes in a string slice and returns a slice from start to end value.

 ```rs
 // This function takes in a string slice that is valid for some lifetime 'a as well as start and end indices of type usize.
 // The function then returns another string slice that is guaranteed to be valid fot the same lifetime 'a.